AFL North Coast: Two teams in Coffs Harbour

 Even in its infancy the Coffs club administrators knew that the future for Australian Rules on the Coffs Coast was on the coast.

 Therefore, it entered two teams in the New England AFL in 1980 – Souths and Norths, but under the one administration with a view to eventually forming a North Coast league.

 Brian Saville said in the Coffs Coast Advocate on 5 October 1979: "Having a strong side for a long time will not benefit the sport in this area".
 He added that the aim of the Coffs Harbour club was to have its own North Coast League.

 As the original Coffs club had worn blue and white vertical stripes the same as VFL club North Melbourne (Kangaroos) it was agreed to call one team "Norths" and the other "Souths" based on the-then VFL club South Melbourne (now the Sydney Swans) and have it wear white with a red V.

-The first ever local derby between the North Coffs and South Coffs was played in 1980 on 18 May "in fine spirit before a large, enthusiastic crowd at England’s Park".
+The first ever local derby between the North Coffs and South Coffs was played in 1980 on 18 May "in fine spirit before a large, enthusiastic crowd at England's Park".
 The final score saw North Coffs 10.5 (65) defeat South Coffs 9.10 (64).

 North Coffs defeated Armidale City 13.8 (86) to 4.5 (29) for the 1980 New England AFL premiership after the Armidale team defeated South Coffs in the preliminary final.
 The next year North Coffs and South Coffs met in the 1981 grand final which South Coffs won.

 1982 – North Coast league begins

 The New England AFL had provided a competition for the Coffs Harbour teams but it was time to move on and develop a coastal league.
 With the formation of the North Coast AFL in 1982 the two Coffs Harbour teams became clubs in their own right.
 The other clubs to form the North Coast Australian Football League were Grafton, Urunga, Woolgoolga and Port Macquarie.
 The Port club had been formed in 1981 and played its first season in the New England AFL.
-The inaugural President was Brian Saville, who had been instrumental in the establishment of the game in Coffs Harbour.
+The inaugural president was Brian Saville, who had been instrumental in the establishment of the game in Coffs Harbour.
 Woolgoolga won the first of its nine premierships in the North Coast AFL when it beat Port Macquarie in the first-ever grand final.

 In 1985 Port Macquarie left to form a new league to the south of the town.
-They help form the Mid North AFL with Forster (from the Newcastle FL) and 3 new teams that formed in Taree, Kempsey and Walchope.
+They formed the Mid North AFL with Forster (from the Newcastle FL) and 3 new teams that had formed in Taree, Kempsey and Walchope.
 This league lasted until 1992 before folding.
-Port Macquarie and Taree and Kempsey then joined the NCAFL.
+Port Macquarie, Taree and Kempsey then joined the NCAFL.

-Meanwhile Woolgoolga was the team to beat, early trendsetters they managed to play in the first thirteen grand finals for the league winning seven of them.
+Meanwhile, Woolgoolga was the team to beat, early trendsetters they managed to play in the first thirteen grand finals for the league winning seven of them.

 Grafton decided in 1996 to play in the Summerland AFL and wouldn't return for 6 seasons.